In addition, if English is not your first language, you may feel at a disadvantage.

 Dale Carnegie, author of How to Make Friends and Influence People, claimed that, “90 per cent of all management problems are caused by miscommunication.”

-Effective presenters stick to “plain language” – words most likely to be in everyone’s vocabulary – when speaking to those who don’t speak English as their first language.
+Effective presenters stick to plain and simple language – words most likely to be in everyone’s vocabulary – when speaking to those who don’t speak English as their first language.

 For example, a native French or Arabic speaker is less likely to understand the meaning of “plethora,” so you would be better to use “plenty” or “a lot.”

 Avoid jargon, acronyms and cultural idioms, as your audience are less likely to understand them.